These Chocolate Cheesecake Cupcakes start with my hands-down, shut-the-door, never-need-another, favourite, easy chocolate cupcake recipe. Phew!

 - Fill the cupcake cases to about only to about ½ full.
 Bake in the oven for around 18-20 minutes, turning the pan around in the oven half way through to make sure they bake evenly.
 When a toothpick inserted comes out with just a crumb or two, they are done.

-- Cool in the tin for 5 minutes before turning out onto a cooling rack.
+- Cool in the tin for 5 minutes before turning out onto a wire rack to cool.
 Make sure they are completely cool before frosting.

 FOR THE FILLING & FROSTING